 The convergence of three major oceanic currents brings an incredible mix of marine life to Galapagos.
 They offer some of the most interesting places in the world for swimming, snorkelling and scuba diving.
 Visitors can expect to swim with sea lions, turtles, penguins and sharks, walk among nests of frigate birds and blue-footed Boobies, and study both marine and land-based iguanas up close.

-Yet the impression you get as a hosted tourist is deceptive.
+The impression you get as a hosted tourist is deceptive.
 Most of the locals still live with very basic facilities and low income.
 The significant income generated from tourism does not trickle down to the majority of island residents.
 According to the 2010 census, just over half the population of Galapagos (52%) is in poverty, compared to about 60% on the Ecuadorian mainland.

-We offer Galapagos volunteer opportunities in the three islands of San Christobal, Isabela and Santa Cruz.
+We offer Galapagos volunteer opportunities in the three islands of San Cristobal, Isabela and Santa Cruz.
 Volunteers can help teach English, a priority for the islanders as they try and break the cycle poverty.
 Volunteers can work with young children in the kindergartens or help coach sport in the secondary school.

-For those interested in nature and conservation, volunteering in Galapagos is a dream come true, with projects reliant on international volunteers to help preserve the local flora and fauna.
+For those interested in nature and conservation, volunteering in Galapagos is a dream come true, with conservation projects reliant on international volunteers to help preserve the local flora and fauna.

 Galapagos is a remarkable destination suitable for students, under 18s, gap year volunteers, nature enthusiasts and those wanting to volunteer as part of a holiday.